 Each judge of a circuit court shall submit the reports required from time to time by the Chief Judge of the Court of Appeals.
-The reports shall be submitted in the form and to the persons required by the Chief Judge of the Court of Appeals.
+The reports shall be submitted in the form and manner directed by the Chief Judge of the Court of Appeals.